5thGenDev/mamba-alignment-handbook/README.md

 ***If based Mamba is already more efficient than the best Transformer model with FlashAttention-2, then imagine the potential when people starting to optimised Mamba*** <br>
 <img src="https://github.com/5thGenDev/mamba-alignment-handbook/assets/44685200/2fe1a2d5-cf2b-4d04-8fba-b0ac00d1e881" height="320" width="850"> <br>
 from Mamba research paper.
 Note that memory overhead (not memory storage) is the great bottleneck when it comes to speed <br>

+### How does ours differ from other finetuned Mamba?
+***We aren't the first ppl trying to finetune mamba.
+Other had tried before: https://github.com/state-spaces/mamba/pull/83, https://github.com/havenhq/mamba-chat, https://github.com/geronimi73/mamba/blob/main/finetune.py, Incorporate all lessons learnt all existing githubs and extensively reading model cards, Huggingface script and research papers from Mamba and alignment-handbook, we genuinely believe that we have produced a better finetuned mamba LLM.

 ### Why did we fail